niyatimehta1/Feynn-Labs-Internship/README.md

 # Feynn-Labs-Internship
-Projects performed as a ML intern at Feynn Labs
+Projects performed as a Machine Learning intern at Feynn Labs